JerNeth/NYAN/README.md

 ## Description

-This is supposed to be a simple rendering engine based on vulkan
+This is supposed to be a simple engine based on vulkan